tiash/gpio-hat/README.md

 ## Programming an 16C28 EEPROM
 If you're using a different EEPROM you can easily add support to it to the tool.
 See [src/eeprom-flasher/eeprom_flasher.ml].
-1. Prepare a binary file with the desired rom content
+1. Prepare a binary file with the desired EEPROM content
-2. Insert the EEPROM rom in the correct position (furthest from the IO ports with PIN1 furthest away).2.
+2. Insert the EEPROM in the correct position (furthest from the IO ports with PIN1 furthest away).2.
 P
 3. Run
    ```bash
    bin/flasher.exe 28c16 write -file FILE